Antoine Martinet: The ecclesiastical career ladder in post-war Savoy

 In 1816 he resumed his teaching work at Moûtiers College, becoming a Theology teacher there the next year.
 Then, in 1819, he was recalled back to Chambéry by Bishop de Solle, joining the Cathedral chapter as a "Chanoine ordinaire".
 He was installed by the bishop as head of the Chambéry ecclesiastical court and given responsibility for Christian schools in the diocese.
 Sources differ as to whether it was in 1821 or 1822 that he was appointed diocesan vicar general.

 There had been no Archbishop of Tarentaise since the death of Joseph de Montfalcon in 1793, and it might have been concluded, from the alternative administrative boundaries and structures created during and after the annexation by France, that the diocese was defunct.
 It had, however, been one of the oldest of the Gallic dioceses, and in 1825 the new king announced his decision to reinstate the Diocese of Tarentaise.
 Up till 1793 the diocese had been ruled by 72 bishops and archbishops.
 Two had later become popes.
 On 19 March 1826 Antoine Martinet was installed as the seventy-third Bishop of Tarentaise.
-Once installed he lost no time in arranging for the rebuilding of the cathedral, reversing the vandalism inflicted by the revolution.
+Once installed he lost no time in arranging for the rebuilding of the cathedral, reversing the vandalism inflicted by the French Revolution.
 The reconstruction lasted for four years: sources note that the surrounding municipalities and the clergy were generous with their contributions.